top of page

 Understanding Protein Needs

 Protein requirements vary depending on factors like age, activity level, and overall health.
 The general minimum guideline for adults is about 0.36 grams of protein per pound of body weight per day.
-For example, a person weighing 154 pounds (around 70 kilograms) needs roughly 56 grams of protein daily.
+For example, a person weighing 154 pounds (around 70 kilograms) needs roughly a minimum of 56 grams of protein daily.

 However, this number changes for certain groups: